Folia-Inquisitors/GrimYATPA/README.md

 ## Description

-This plugin will display fake players usernames using YATPA plugin.
+This plugin will prevent players from being false flagged by Grim while using YATPA.
 This is meant to be a simple plugin for servers using FakePlayer.
 It is highly optimized and heavily tested.
 Feel free to constribute.

 ### Player commands